Facebook Pixel Consulting — Conversions API Implementation & Facebook CAPI Expert Services

 EMQ is Meta's 1–10 score for how confidently conversion events can be matched to Facebook user profiles.
 A higher EMQ means better attribution, lower CPAs, and more efficient ad optimization.
 Improving EMQ involves passing additional hashed customer parameters alongside your events.

-Let's implement CAPI properly alongside your Pixel to recover the conversions you're missing and give Meta's algorithm the signals it needs to optimize.
+Let's implement Facebook CAPI properly alongside your Pixel to recover the conversions you're missing and give Meta's algorithm the signals it needs to optimize your ad spend.